kubescape/kubescape.io/docs/use_cases/kubescape-3.0-secure-development-cluster.md

     * They re-run Kubescape to ensure their remediation measures align with the security standards, and no new issues have surfaced.
 5. CI Integration:
     * Kubescape scans are integrated into the continuous integration workflow, ensuring that each pull request or merge is scrutinized for security before being applied to the development cluster.
-6. Security Baseline Establishment:
+6. Secure Baseline Establishment:
-    * With the cluster configuration secured, this state is documented as a security baseline, providing a reference point for all future development activities.
+    * With the cluster configuration secured, this state is documented as a secure baseline, providing a reference point for all future development activities.

 ## **Expected Outcome**